The Food Stamp Program: Just the Facts

 - You apply at your local food stamp office.

-- You can mail in an application form.
+- You can mail in OR fax in an application form.
 You can also go to the office and fill out the form.

 - You can get an application form online here: Alabama Food Stamp Application